 - Setting changes

-If your site goes down.
-You can use Jetpack Activity to determine the reason that triggered the problem.
-If it was a hacker gaining access to the site or a new plugin update.
-It restores a backup from right before that activity.
+If your site goes down, you can use Jetpack Activity to determine the reason that triggered the problem: a hacker gaining access to the site or a new plugin update.
+Then, it restores a backup from right before that activity.

 Jetpack’s feature set enables you to restore your website with no coding knowledge, no waiting, and no debugging.
 You can resume maintaining your website and communicating with your clients and consumers with the press of a button.

 The WordPress backup plugin Jetpack backs up the following information:

 - The database of your WordPress site.
 (Specifically, any tables with a unique or primary key begin with your WP table prefix.)

 - The plugins, mu-plugins, themes, and uploads directories include all the files.

 - Everything that isn’t another WordPress installation in your WordPress root directory.